aumuaythai/aumt-website-frontend/guides/Admin.md

 1. Go to the Members tab of the Admin section
 2. Find the member in the table by filtering or searching the columns at their title
-3. Click on the line of the table somewhere
+3. Click on the member's name
 4. Edit the desired fields on the right and click Save to save.
 Changes should reflect immediately in the table.
 5. Cancel the edit by clicking the close button at the top right of the form.